wtLau/wtlau/README.md

 - ⚡ Fun fact: ...
 -->

-"Brian fuels growth and teamwork with a contagious passion for building a brighter future while having fun!"
+I am currently actively seeking a new role as a Frontend Developer.

-Professionally, Brian is an experienced Frontend Developer with years of expertise in creating innovative and user-friendly web applications.
-Proficient in Typescript and related front-end technologies, collaborating with cross-functional teams to deliver buttery smooth user experience via readable, testable, reliable, scalable, and maintainable code.
-Proven track record of delivering successful projects and exceeding team's expectations.
-Strong communication and problem-solving skills, committed to staying up-to-date with the latest industry trends and technologies.
+As an experienced Frontend Developer, I bring years of expertise in crafting innovative and user-friendly web applications.
+I am proficient in React, Typescript, and related front-end technologies.

-When Brian's free, he spends most of the time studying open-sourced technologies, building side projects, staying healthy, reading books, brewing pour-over coffee, exploring nature and spending valuable time with friends and family.
+During my free time, I dedicate myself to studying open-sourced technologies, practicing Leetcode, maintaining a healthy lifestyle, reading books, brewing pour-over coffee, exploring nature, and cherishing valuable moments with friends and family.

-On the side, Brian has an ongoing effort to provide free & accessible mentorship for all lovely human beings.
-Feel free to book a time to chat with him at [ADPList](https://adplist.org/mentors/brian-lau) :-)
+On the side, I am committed to providing free and accessible mentorship.
+If you're interested, feel free to schedule a chat with me on [ADPList](https://adplist.org/mentors/brian-lau) :-)

 ## More at: